lhotse-speech/lhotse/docs/indexed-manifests.rst

 * iterator nodes restore their internal cursor/RNG state
 * iteration continues from the next batch

-For indexed datasets, Lhotse treats this as a strict contract: if exact indexed restore fails, it raises an error instead of silently falling back to replay.
+For indexed datasets, Lhotse treats this as a strict contract:

+* missing indexed checkpoint state is a hard error
+* missing ``_graph_origin`` on graph-restorable buffered items is a hard error
+* Lhotse does not silently downgrade indexed exact restore to replay

 Worker-process restore
 ----------------------